asfadmin/AI_Water/README.md

 $ python aiwater.py divide-dataset directory_path holdout
 ```

-### Making Water Mask without Neural Network
+## Making Water Mask without Neural Network
-**Making Water Mask:**

 First follow the instructions in the [Preparing Data](#Preparing-Data) section.

-To create a water mask download, you will need both a VV and VH granule.
-Once you have them move them into a directory and run this command:
+`identify-water` can be used to an approximate water mask, given dual band SAR images (VV and VH).
+This is done without a Neural Network.
+Simply drag the filter bar down to make the detection less sensitive until the results are close.
+There is also the option to draw a polygon
+around misidentified water to remove it by clicking around the area.

 ```terminal
 $ python aiwater.py identify-water vv_image_path vh_image_path